yitalu/yitalu.github.io/research/index.markdown

 "Does Media Bias Cause Political Polarization? an Agent-Based Model of Biased Media, Motivated Reasoners, and Political Polarization" (single author).

+"Twitter and Endorsed Misinformation: Retweeting, Bandwagon Cues, and the Conspiracy Theory during COVID-19" with Inyoung Shin and Luxuan Wang.

 "Trust, Inequality and Redistributive Demands in Latin America" with Robert Vidigal.

 <h1>Work in Progress</h1>

 "Policy Cooperation Under Threats: Effects of Competition Between Interest Groups" with Oleg Smirnov.

-"Followership and Misinformation Credibility on Twitter During the Pandemic" with Inyoung Shin and Luxuan Wang

 "Partisanship, Polarization, and Inequality Over Time" with Matthew Lebo and Gregory Koger.